 I love sleeping in the airport!
 Said no one ever.
 Unfortunately, travelers often find themselves in these situations where this might be the only option.
 We are here to help provide an overnight sleeping guide at the gate!

-Maybe you missed your flight because of traffic, your connecting flight was missed, you flight was cancelled or delayed, or you have a long layover.
-These things unfortunately come with the territory of traveling, so it is best to be prepared in advanced in the event one of these things happens to you!
+Maybe you missed your flight because of traffic, your connecting flight was missed, your flight was canceled or delayed, or you have a long layover.
+These things, unfortunately, come with the territory of traveling, so it is best to be prepared in advance in the event one of these things happens to you!

 If you have a long layover, you can read our guide for best ways to kill time during a long layover.

 If you happen to find yourself in an unfortunate circumstance where you need to spend the night at an airport, make sure you know these tips, or are at least prepared with a few of the following top tips to actually fall asleep in an airport!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Finding a place to sleep